hgoetendia/wikijs/javascript/datetime.md

 ISO 8601 is the international standard for the representation of dates and times.

-The ISO 8601 syntax (YYYY-MM-DD) is also the preferred JavaScript date format:
+The ISO 8601 syntax (YYYY-MM-DD) is also the preferred JavaScript date format

+ISO dates can be written with added hours, minutes, and seconds (YYYY-MM-DDTHH:MM:SSZ)

+Date and time is separated with a capital T,  UTC time is defined with a capital letter Z.

+If you want to modify the time relative to UTC, remove the Z and add +HH:MM or -HH:MM instead

 Example (Complete date)